greatyang/h-flat/README.md

      log        = Partition

 There are three valid values for status:

-     GREEN : The kinetic drive is in the read & write quorums, it is up-to-date on all keys
++ GREEN : The kinetic drive is in the read & write quorums, it is up-to-date on all keys
-     YELLOW: The drive might have missed key updates, it is in the write quorum but not the read quorum RED   : The drive is currently broken / unreachable.
++ YELLOW: The drive might have missed key updates, it is in the write quorum but not the read quorum
++ RED   : The drive is currently broken / unreachable.

 Keys are sharded accross all existing partitions of the clustermap.
 Keys written to a partition are replicated among all drives of the partition.
 Typical configurations would therefore be 1 drive per partition for no redundancy and 3 drives per partition for triple redundancy.
 The optional log partition is used to increase rebuild speed for temporarily unavailable drives in the clustermap.

 #### Client Configuration
+##### Read Cache
 The file system client implements a read-only cache to speed multiple requests to the same metadata / data.
 An auto-expiration time can be specified in miliseconds using the **cache_expiration** variable.
 A longer expiration time generally improves performance while a shorter expiration time improves agility: While stale cache items are detected on write & automatically resolved, multiple clients working on shared files can experience an additional delay until changes to a file become visible for read-only operations such as stat.

 It follows that different read-cache strategies are optimal depending on the way clients use the file system.
-Below are some general recommendations:

-     0 (disabled) : single client or clients working in a non-overlapping manner 1000 milliseconds : multiple clients, heavy workload on shared directories & files 3000 milliseconds : multiple clients, but only occasionally working on shared files
+In case of a single client or clients working in a completely non-overlapping manner it can be disabled (set to 0) for optimal performance.
+A setting of 1000 millisecond combines performance and agility when many clients perform operations on shared files and directories.
+If sharing files / directories is done only infrequently, a higher cache timeout value can be chosen.

+*Default value: 1000*

+##### POSIX Compliance
+If **posix_mode** is set to *FULL*, ctime and mtime attributes are always updated according to POSIX specification.
+If set to *RELAXED*, ctime and mtime updates are skipped for performance reasons in certain scenarios.
+This allows, for example, file creation without writing to the directory (which could be a bottleneck in case of concurrent created in a distributed setting).

+*Default value: FULL*

 # Testing
 File system functionality has been tested with the following tools: